-The display may include photos, videos, models, prototypes etc to explain the involvement of students, school, community and/or industry in the program and the development of their entry.
+Each team may use one wall (3m x 2M) for their display and this may include photos, videos, models, prototypes etc to explain the involvement of students, school, community and/or industry in the program and the development of their entry.
 To reduce interference from nearby panels, no public address or small music (CD) systems will be allowed without prior approval of the Display & Presentation Coordinator.

-The presentation should be designed in a way that ensures information is well presented by students and enables the students to demonstrate their knowledge, understanding and involvement in all aspects of the entry.
+The presentation should be the result of student work and designed in a way that ensures information is well presented by students and enables the students to demonstrate their knowledge, understanding and involvement in all aspects of the entry.